 When you think Turkey, think diversity.
-With one end in Europe and other in the East, Turkey has an interesting twist of diverse cultures.
+With one end in Europe and the other in the East, Turkey has an interesting twist of diverse cultures.
 But it’s not just because of its vast landscapes and beauty that people travel here.
-Out of the 35 million people who visited Turkey in 2013, around 188,095 were medical tourists and the number has been increasing in subsequent years.
-Being the world’s 6th topmost country for medical tourism, Turkey has come a long way in improving its healthcare and is now reaping the rewards.
+Out of the 51.9 million people who visited Turkey in 2019, an estimated 850,000 were medical tourists and the number is expected to increase substantially.
+Being one of the world’s top countries for medical tourism, Turkey has come a long way in improving its healthcare and is now reaping the rewards.
+Here are some facts that you may not have known about Turkey:

 It’s not the stars but the charts that are in Turkey’s favor.
 109,000 medical tourists visited Turkey in 2010, and the number rose to 270,000 in 2012,

 Scores of people flock to Turkey for medical reasons.
-Though there is a comprehensive list of medical procedures one can seek in Turkey, the country is especially visited for stem cell, liver, bone and kidney transplantation, ophthalmology, cardiology, genetic testing, orthopedics, neurosurgery, dentistry and cosmetic surgical procedures.
-People are generally more excited about thermal tourism and rehabilitation facilities.
+Though there is a comprehensive list of medical procedures one can seek in Turkey, the country is especially visited for cosmetic surgery (hair transplantation), ophthalmology (eye surgery), orthopedics (shoulder, spine, pediatrics, sports and knee), dentistry, as well as many others.

 Turkey attracts visitors from over 129 countries.
 Tourists are mostly from the Western European nations including UK, Netherlands and Germany and also from Libya, Qatar, Russia, North Africa, Turkic Republic, The Balkans and UAE.
 From the West, people travel to reduce costs on healthcare and from the east, people prefer Turkey due to lack of quality healthcare in their own developing countries.